cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 ### Do I have to replace all of my tests with Cypress immediately?

 Absolutely not.
-While it might sound ideal to replace Protractor entirely, we know that most projects and teams still need to deliver features to customers and it's unrealistic to halt the team's progress.
+While it might sound ideal to replace Protractor immediately, you can gradually migrate Protractor tests over to Cypress.

 ### Can Protractor and Cypress coexist in the same app?